timboudreau/shutesburybroadband/broadbandFaq.md

 Ownership is unclear at this point if we go with WiredWest.
 The town or WiredWest may end up owning the infrastructure.
 Management of the system might be performed by WiredWest or contracted to an ISP.

 **Why Connect Houses, Why Not Fiber To The Curb?**
 Fiber to the curb decreases the upfront costs of the network by about 1/3, but means that the network will initially have no subscribers.
 Lenders see a network with no built-in subscribers as a worse investment, meaning a higher cost of borrowing.
 It also means that each homeowner would need to pay $1000-$2000 to connect their home.
-And it means that the taxes on the houses that do connect will go up, since it increases their relative value.
+And if all homes in town were not connected, taxes on the houses that did connect would go up, since it increases their value relative to their neighbors.

 Fiber to every house means that the value of everyone's home increases across the board - that means no relative change in value (your house is worth more, but so is everybody else's), and so no tax increase simply because you got connected.